pypsa-meets-earth/pypsa-earth/README.md

 There are multiple ways to get involved and learn more about our work:
 - Join our forum and communication platform on [**PyPSA-meets-Earth**](https://discord.gg/AnuJBk23FU) Discord Server
-- Chat on Discord in the following meetings
+- Chat on Discord in the following meetings:

-The meetings are open to everyone interested in using and developing PyPSA-Earth, and you are very welcome to join us.
-It goes perfectly well also if you are not really sure and want first to hear what is going on!

-    1. **General initiative meeting** for project news and [high-level code updates](https://docs.google.com/document/d/1r6wm2RBe0DWFngmItpFfSFHA-CnUmVcVTkIKmthdW3g/edit?usp=sharing).

-Held every forth Thursday each month Thursday 16-17:00 (UK time) and is a perfect place to meet the community and get a high-level update on PyPSA ecosystem relevant for PyPSA-Earth developments.
-The calendar invite is available [here](https://drive.google.com/file/d/1naH4WwW9drkOkOJ3PLO4fyWdkZQi5-_w/view?usp=share_link).
+    - **General initiative meeting** for project news and [high-level code updates](https://docs.google.com/document/d/1r6wm2RBe0DWFngmItpFfSFHA-CnUmVcVTkIKmthdW3g/edit?usp=sharing).
+Held [every forth Thursday](https://drive.google.com/file/d/1naH4WwW9drkOkOJ3PLO4fyWdkZQi5-_w/view?usp=share_link) 16-17:00 (UK time) and is a perfect place to meet the community and get a high-level update on PyPSA ecosystem relevant for PyPSA-Earth developments.
+The calendar invite is available [here].

-    2. Weekly developers meetings
+    - **Weekly developers meetings**
-        - **Morning meeting** every Thursday at 09:00 (UK time) which is Eastern-Hemisphere friendly.
-A calendar invite can be found [here](https://drive.google.com/file/d/1PDdmjsKhzyGRo0_YrP4wPQkn2XTNh6jA/view?usp=share_link).
+        - *Morning meeting* every [Thursday at 09:00 (UK time)](https://drive.google.com/file/d/1PDdmjsKhzyGRo0_YrP4wPQkn2XTNh6jA/view?usp=share_link) which is Eastern-Hemisphere friendly.
-        - **Evening meeting** every Thursday 16:00 (UK time).
-A calendar invite can be found [here](https://drive.google.com/file/d/1gaLmyV4qGPXsogkeRcAPWjC0ESebUxU-/view?usp=share_link).
+        - *Evening meeting* every [Thursday 16:00 (UK time)](https://drive.google.com/file/d/1gaLmyV4qGPXsogkeRcAPWjC0ESebUxU-/view?usp=share_link).
+A calendar invite can be found [here].
 Is replaced by the monthly meeting every forth Thursday which has a more high-level perspective but you can also join it if you have more particular questions.

+    - **Specific meetings**
-    3. Buddy talk
+        - Buddy talk
 You can book a 30min meeting with [Max](https://www.linkedin.com/in/maximilian-parzen-b047a1126/) to discuss anything you like.
 Booking link: [calendly.com/pypsa-meets-earth](https://calendly.com/max-parzen/pypsa-meets-earth-exchange-30min)

-    4. Specific on-demand meetings
+        - On-demand meetings
             - Demand creation and prediction meeting
             - AI asset detection meeting
             - Outreach meeting for planning, discussing events, workshops, communication, community activities

-- Materials Storage
-We are using [**Google Drive**](https://drive.google.com/drive/folders/13Z8Y9zgsh5IZaDNkkRyo1wkoMgbdUxT5?usp=sharing) to share to minutes, presentations, lists and documents.
+- Look at public materials at [**google Drive**](https://drive.google.com/drive/folders/13Z8Y9zgsh5IZaDNkkRyo1wkoMgbdUxT5?usp=sharing) to share to minutes, presentations, lists and documents.
 Feel gree to get a look!
+- Join us and propose you stream

 ## Installation